bitburner-official/bitburner-src/src/Tutorial/ui/doc/basic/companies.md

 When exploring the [World](world.md), you can visit various companies.
 At these companies, you can apply for jobs.

-Working a job lets you earn money, experience, and reputation with that company.
+Working a job lets you earn money, experience, and [Reputation](reputation.md) with that company.

 While working for a company, you can click `Do something else simultaneously` to be able to do things while you continue to work in the background.
 There is a 20% penalty to the